Weazool/clauled/README.md

 platformio.exe device monitor           # watch serial output (optional)
 ```

 The erase step is worth doing the first time, or any time the device behaves unexpectedly.
-The device stores its config in flash, and a leftover file from a previous flash can quietly override your compile-time settings.
+The device stores its settings in flash, and a leftover file from a previous flash can quietly override your compile-time credentials.
 If it keeps booting into setup mode when it should not, erase and reflash.

 Run `uploadfs` at least once so the config page lands on the device.
 After that, `upload` is enough unless you change the page.